About This Book

 First, this book may be useful for those who learned legal research when it was taught primarily from and within the print environment.
 So much has changed since computer-assisted legal research became the norm.
 For those whose understanding of legal research tools and techniques precedes that paradigm shift, this text may provide something of an introduction to the contemporary online research environment.

 Of course, this book is also meant to be useful for instructors of legal research, whether their background is in librarianship, legal practice, or both.
-Legal educators have witnessed the slow shift from print to online but have had little comprehensive support in terms of teaching materials.
-This text seeks to fill some of that gap by presenting in a single text the concepts and related learning outcomes that are the foundation for credible competence in online legal research.
+Legal educators have witnessed the shift from print to online — gradually, then suddenly, as it were — but have had little comprehensive support in terms of teaching materials.
+This text seeks to fill that gap to some extent by presenting in a single text the concepts and related learning outcomes that are the foundation for credible competence in online legal research.
 Our hope is that by choosing an OER format, we create a space for this conversation to expand and include our colleagues across other institutions.
 We look forward to hearing about what you do with the text, based on its availability through a Creative Commons license.

 Finally, and perhaps most importantly, we wrote this text with our students in mind.
 As legal educators, our primary goal is to teach students to successfully manage the huge volume of legal information currently available to them online; to prepare them to be savvy consumers of legal information, and capable creators of innovative legal solutions for their clients.